MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdevice-ringingnow-vb.md

-﻿---
+---
-Description: 'The RingingNow property is a Boolean value that indicates whether the fax device is ringing at the moment the property is retrieved (the status could change immediately thereafter).' ms.assetid: 'f92fd69d-7b7b-4130-a16a-02a226ee97e3'
+Description: The RingingNow property is a Boolean value that indicates whether the fax device is ringing at the moment the property is retrieved (the status could change immediately thereafter). ms.assetid: f92fd69d-7b7b-4130-a16a-02a226ee97e3
-title: 'FaxDevice.RingingNow property'
+title: FaxDevice.RingingNow property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDevice.RingingNow property